Sex assignment: History

-In European societies, Roman law, post-classical canon law, and later common law, referred to a person's sex as male, female or hermaphrodite, with legal rights as male or female depending on the characteristics that appeared most dominant.
+In European societies, Roman law, post-classical canon law, and later common law, referred to a person's sex as male, female, or "hermaphrodite", with legal rights as male or female depending on the characteristics that appeared most dominant.
 Under Roman law, a hermaphrodite had to be classed as either male or female.
 The 12th-century Decretum Gratiani states that "Whether a hermaphrodite may witness a testament, depends on which sex prevails".
-The foundation of common law, the 16th Century Institutes of the Lawes of England, described how a hermaphrodite could inherit "either as male or female, according to that kind of sexe which doth prevaile."
+The foundation of common law, the 16th Century Institutes of the Lawes of England, described how a hermaphrodite could inherit "either as male or female, according to that kind of sexe which doth prevaile".
 Legal cases where sex assignment was placed in doubt have been described over the centuries.

-With the medicalization of intersex, criteria for assignment have evolved over the decades, as clinical understanding of biological factors and diagnostic tests have improved, as surgical techniques have changed and potential complications have become clearer, and in response to the outcomes and opinions of adults who have grown up with various intersex conditions.
+With the medicalization of intersexuality, criteria for assignment have evolved over the decades, as clinical understanding of biological factors and diagnostic tests have improved, as surgical techniques have changed and potential complications have become clearer, and in response to the outcomes and opinions of adults who have grown up with various intersex conditions.

 Before the 1950s, assignment was based almost entirely on the appearance of the external genitalia.
 Although physicians recognized that there were conditions in which the apparent secondary sexual characteristics could develop contrary to the person's sex, and conditions in which the gonadal sex did not match that of the external genitalia, their ability to understand and diagnose such conditions in infancy was too poor to attempt to predict future development in most cases.

 In the 1950s, endocrinologists developed a basic understanding of the major intersex conditions such as congenital adrenal hyperplasia (CAH), androgen insensitivity syndrome, and mixed gonadal dysgenesis.
 The discovery of cortisone allowed survival of infants with severe CAH for the first time.
 New hormone tests and karyotypes allowed more confident diagnosis in infancy and prediction of future development.

 Sex assignment became more than choosing a sex of rearing, but also began to include surgical treatment.
 Undescended testes could be retrieved.
 A greatly enlarged clitoris could be amputated to the usual size, but attempts to create a penis were unsuccessful.
 John Money and others controversially believed that children were more likely to develop a gender identity that matched sex of rearing than might be determined by chromosomes, gonads, or hormones.
 The resulting medical model was termed the "Optimal gender model".